UnexomWid/Exom/README.md

 This is a **LEGACY** project that is no longer maintained.

 This implementation of Exom is incomplete, and now open-sourced.
-Its sole purpose is to serve as a model for the next generation of Exom.
+Most likely, it **will NOT compile.** Its sole purpose is to serve as a model for the next generation of Exom.